Tax Guide for Alcoholic Beverage

 - If your request is:

-- Not approved – We will contact you and CDTFA-775 form will not be returned to you.
+- Not approved – We will contact you and the submitted CDTFA-775 will not be returned to you.

-All exemptions or credits claimed are subject to verification and may be disallowed for improper destruction and/or insufficient documentation.
+All claims of tax not due or credits are subject to verification and may be disallowed for improper destruction and/or insufficient documentation.

-The California Department of Alcoholic Beverage Control (ABC) regulates the manufacturing, importing, and sales of alcoholic beverages in California.
+The California Department of Alcoholic Beverage Control (ABC) licenses the manufacture, importation, and sale of alcoholic beverages in California.
 We collect the alcoholic beverage excise taxes from persons that are required to be licensed with ABC and not from consumers, unless ABC determines that the consumer is required to be licensed with them.
-The California Business and Professions Code section 23661(e) exempts military personnel from the California licensing requirements when importing alcoholic beverages into California for personal or household use.
+The Business and Professions Code section 23661(e) exempts military personnel from the California licensing requirements when importing alcoholic beverages into California for personal or household use.

 For information and requirements regarding the importing of alcohol beverages into California, we recommend that you read ABC article, Importing Alcoholic Beverages for Personal or Household Use which can be found on ABC's website.
 This article includes a section for military personnel.